 Summertiiiime and the living is supposed to be easy — but not if you live on a hot mess of a patio.

-Whether it's dying plants, a view of your neighbor's garbage cans, or mosquitos that threaten to drain you before you can drain a beer, patios tend to develop some chill-disrupting problems.
-Here's some of the more annoying ones, and how to fix them.
+Whether it's dying plants, a view of your neighbor's garbage cans, or mosquitoes that threaten to drain you before you can drain a beer, patios tend to develop some chill-disrupting problems.
+Here are some of the more annoying ones and how to fix them.

 #1 My Patio Is Too Small

 Train a vine to grow up a wall, hang plants from the roof, or set potted plants on shelves on the wall.
 "Anything that draws the eye upward makes the space feel larger," says Brian Patrick Flynn, designer from "HGTV Dream Home."